ShefaliGups11/COBALT/src/traffic-control/doc/cobalt.rst

 `cobalt-queue-disc.cc` defining a CobaltQueueDisc class and a helper CobaltTimestampTag class.
-The code was ported to |ns3| by Vignesh Kanan, Harsh Lara, Shefali Gupta, Jendaipou Palmei and Mohit P. Tahiliani based on Linux kernel code.
+The code was ported to |ns3| by Vignesh Kanan, Harsh Lara, Shefali Gupta, Jendaipou Palmei and Mohit P. Tahiliani based on the Linux kernel code.

 Stefano Avallone and Pasquale Imputato helped in verifying the correctness of COBALT model in |ns3| by comparing the results obtained from it to those obtained from the Linux model of COBALT.

-* class :cpp:class:`CobaltQueueDisc`: This class implements the main Cobalt
+* class :cpp:class:`CobaltQueueDisc`: This class implements the main Cobalt algorithm:
-algorithm:

   * ``CobaltQueueDisc::DoEnqueue ()``: This routine tags a packet with the current time before pushing it into the queue.
 The timestamp tag is used by